trapexit/mergerfs/README.md

 Most Debian installs are of a stable branch and therefore do not have the most up to date software.
-While mergerfs is available via `apt` it is suggested that uses install the most recent version available from the [releases page](https://github.com/trapexit/mergerfs/releases).
+While mergerfs is available via `apt` it is suggested that users install the most recent version available from the [releases page](https://github.com/trapexit/mergerfs/releases).

 #### prebuilt deb